brianwangora/serendipity-motors/README.md

 ### 3. Inventory
-Here the user finds the dealership's inventory which is obtained using a GET method to obtain data from the API. by clicking on the "DETAILS" button, the user is directed to a page that contains all the information about the car that has been clicked.
+Here the user finds the dealership's inventory which is obtained using a GET method to obtain data from the API.
+By clicking on the "DETAILS" button, the user is directed to a page that contains all the information about the car that has been clicked.

 ### 4. Add A Vehicle
 Here the user can add a vehicle of choice to a form.